Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Experiments

 \subsection{Least-Squares Quadratic Experiment}

 Following the setup of \citet{koloskova2020unified}, we conduct decentralized least-squares experiments with minor modifications, as detailed in Section~\ref{sec:synthetic-quadratic}.
 Each local loss is augmented with an $\ell_2$ regularization term, and stochastic gradients are simulated by injecting zero-mean Gaussian noise into the true gradients.
-The results, averaged over ten random seeds, are presented in Figure~\ref{fig:least_square}, which shows the norm of the weighted average gradient $\left\| \sum_{i=1}^n {\frac{\lambda_i}{n} F_i(\theta_i^{(t)}}) \right\|$.
+Figures~\ref{fig:least_square_1} and~\ref{fig:least_square_2} report the norm of the weighted average gradient $\left\| \sum_{i=1}^n {\frac{\lambda_i}{n}\nabla F_i(\theta_i^{(t)}}) \right\|$.
+Figures~\ref{fig:least_square_1} and~\ref{fig:least_square_2} show that Strategy~II consistently converges faster than Strategy~I and reaches a tighter neighborhood of the same optimum $\theta^\star$, resulting in a smaller steady-state gradient norm.
+This is consistent with the penalty terms in Theorem~\ref{th:convergence_rates}.
+Additional plots in Appendix~\ref{sec:extra_ls} track the distance to $\theta^\star$ and further confirm this observation.

-As evident from Figure~\ref{fig:least_square}, Strategy II consistently achieves faster convergence across all scenarios.
-Notably, even when $W$ exhibits a smaller spectral gap than $W^{\mathrm{ds}}$ (e.g., in the exponential graph), Strategy II still converges more rapidly.
-This suggests that the dominant factor influencing convergence is the non-self-adjointness of the matrix—captured by $\lambda_{\max}$ and $\kappa_\lambda$—rather than the spectral gap alone.
+We scale the least-squares experiment from 16 nodes to 32 and 64 nodes.
+Figure~\ref{fig:least_square_2} shows that the convergence gap becomes wider with stronger weight heterogeneity.
+Even when $W$ has a smaller spectral gap than $W^{\mathrm{ds}}$, Strategy~II can still converge faster, confirming that the gap is not determined by spectral gaps alone, but also by the self-adjointness of the mixing matrix.